 The third manifestation of Durga is Goddess Chandraghanta.
 She is depicted as a fierce 10-armed Goddess, roaring in anger.
 Chandraghanta is worshiped on the third day of Navratri.
 She has a golden complexion and on her forehead she wears a crescent moon, which is why she is called Chandraghanta by her devotees.
 According to scriptures during a great battle between gods and the demons, the sound vibrations produced by her ghanta (bell) took the lives of many wicked enemies.
 She rides on a lion and is believed to destroy all evil and wicked.
 The ferocious Goddess is pleased by offering milk, sweets or kheer.

-Navratri 2018: The third manifestation of Durga is Goddess Chandraghanta
+Navratri 2020: The third manifestation of Durga is Goddess Chandraghanta who is pleased by offering milk, sweets or kheer.

 4. Goddess Kushmanda